 Title Credit Who May Take Description Prerequisites Algebra I Full Year Freshmen Algebra of real numbers, with technology- reinforced emphasis on functions; evaluating, simplifying, and factoring polynomial, rational, and radical expressions; solving and graphing linear and quadratic equations and inequalities; solving related story problems.
-None Geometry Full Year Freshmen, Sophomores Plane, solid, and coordinate geometry, with emphasis on inductive and deductive reasoning, spatial visualization, pictorial representation, problem-solving, and using technology.
-D- or better in 9th grade Algebra I, or 70% or better on incoming Freshman Algebra I Proficiency Exam Geometry Honors Full Year Freshmen, Sophomores Accelerated and deeper conceptual study of geometry topics, with emphasis on deductive reasoning and formal proof.
-Appeal with A in course, plus A on Mid-year Exam in 9th grade Algebra I, or 80% or better on incoming Freshman Algebra I Proficiency Exam, plus Dept. Honors Criteria Algebra II Full Year Freshmen, Sophomores, Juniors Review and extension of Algebra I; algebra of real and complex numbers, with technology-reinforced emphasis on functions; evaluating, simplifying, and factoring polynomial, rational, radical, exponential, and logarithmic expressions; solving and graphing related equations, inequalities, and systems of equations; solving related story problems.
-D- or better in Geometry, or 70% or better on incoming Freshman Algebra I and Geometry Proficiency Exams Algebra II Honors Full Year Freshmen, Sophomores, Juniors Accelerated and deeper conceptual study of Algebra II topics, with emphasis on applications, derivation, and proof.
-Appeal with A in course, plus A on Mid-year Exam in Geometry, or B- or better in Geometry Honors, or 80% or better on Algebra I and Geometry Proficiency Exams, plus Dept. Honors Criteria Plane Trigonometry Full Year Juniors, Seniors Introduction to the basic concepts of trigonometry, with emphasis on applications; designed for students who have not completed Precalculus and intend to pursue a non-technical field in college.
-D- or better in Algebra II, or Dept. recommendation Finite Mathematics (Mathematics of Finance) Full Year Juniors, Seniors Review and extension of Algebra topics, including exponential and logarithmic functions, focusing on the mathematics of finance, with an emphasis on applications and technology to prepare students for introductory college mathematics; designed as a follow-on course for students who have completed Plane Trigonometry or as an elective for other students.
-D- or better in Algebra II, or Dept. recommendation; May not be substituted for Precalculus or Plane Trigonometry as first post- Algebra II course, but may be taken concurrently.
+Middle school Pre-Algebra Geometry Full Year Freshmen, Sophomores Plane, solid, and coordinate geometry, with emphasis on inductive and deductive reasoning, spatial visualization, pictorial representation, problem-solving, and using technology.
+Algebra I (if taken in Middle School, verified with Placement Test) Geometry Honors Full Year Freshmen, Sophomores Accelerated and deeper conceptual study of geometry topics, with emphasis on deductive reasoning and formal proof.
+Appeal with A- or better in 9 th Grade Algebra I, plus A- or better on Mid-year Exam, or Middle school Algebra I Honors or equivalent (verified with Placement Test), plus Dept. Honors Criteria Algebra II Full Year Freshmen, Sophomores, Juniors Review and extension of Algebra I; algebra of real and complex numbers, with technology-reinforced emphasis on functions; evaluating, simplifying, and factoring polynomial, rational, radical, exponential, and logarithmic expressions; solving and graphing related equations, inequalities, and systems of equations; solving related story problems.
+Geometry, or Middle school Algebra 1 and middle school Geometry (verified with Placement Test) (A student may take Algebra II and Geometry concurrently with Dept. approval.)
+Algebra II Honors Full Year Freshmen, Sophomores, Juniors Accelerated and deeper conceptual study of Algebra II topics, with emphasis on applications, derivation, and proof.
+Appeal with A- or better in Geometry, plus A- or better on Mid-year Exam, or B- or better in Geometry Honors, or Middle school Algebra 1 Honors and middle school Geometry Honors or equivalent (verified with Placement Test), plus Dept. Honors Criteria (A student may take Algebra II and Geometry concurrently with Dept. approval.)